 whole new level.
 The old covenant temple was torn down in AD 70 and the new

 temple has become our bodies.
-Therefore, in the same way that Jesus' body was
+In the same way that Jesus' body was

 torn down and resurrected by the Father, so we go from the holy place of the